Ruth Bishop receives Queen's Birthday Honour

 "She has been a strong role model for women in science and has demonstrated the impact of good science in tackling one of the world's big problems."

-Now MCRI has made another remarkable breakthrough – researchers have developed a novel oral rotavirus vaccine, RV3-BB, which can be given to babies soon after birth, to provide the earliest possible protection from rotavirus disease.
+Now MCRI has made another remarkable breakthrough – researchers have developed a new oral rotavirus vaccine, RV3-BB.
+This new oral vaccine can be given to babies soon after birth, to provide the earliest possible protection from rotavirus disease.
 It is hoped that RV3-BB vaccine will soon have a major role in improving protection from rotavirus disease from birth globally.

 MCRI congratulates Professor Bishop on her award.